open-component-model/ocm/examples/lib/tour/02-composing-a-component-version/README.md

 The second variant just creates a new component version in a memory based composition environment, no persistence is required.
-Like all component versions, such component versions can be added to any repository, later.
+Like all component versions, such component versions can be added to any repository later.

-As usual, we start with getting access to an OCM context object
+As usual, we start with getting access to an OCM context
+object:

 ```go
 	ctx := ocm.DefaultContext()
 ```

 Now, we can create a new component version in the composition environment.
-It does not require a repository or component object.
+This does not require a repository or component object.

 ```go
 	cv := composition.NewComponentVersion(ctx, "acme.org/example2", "v0.1.0")